Video by Revisionee

 Day One Arrival

 As I arrived at Bluegreen Club La Pension, I knew I had found a magnificent spot in New Orleans.
-The outside appears to be true original French Quarter.
+The outside appears to be a true original French Quarter.
 The inside surprises and delights with a modern taste, and all modern convinces.

 The resort itself has all the charm and grace you expect from a premier French Quarter property.
-But also, the old-world charm that pulls you in to the beat and the pace of the quarter.
+But also, the old-world charm that pulls you into the beat and the pace of the quarter.

 I felt like the moment I entered I should be able to speak creole.
 I couldn’t but I sure intended to eat some.
 When people think of New Orleans, the mind races to mardi gras and parties, beads, and well what the beads purchase looks at.
 That festive time of the year here is not at all the only reason to visit.
-The culture, music and the food will call to you and urge you to take off your shoes and stay a while.
+The culture, music, and food will call to you and urge you to take off your shoes and stay a while.

 In New Orleans, and especially the French Quarter, you would think they invented cooking with butter.
 Everything has the most amazing amount of butter and locally prepared sauces and spice.
 In short, the food is insanely good.
 Get your butt down to New Orleans if you love food.
 It will break any diet you have ever thought of being on, but every mouthful will be worth it.

 New Orleans is one of those places on Earth I could never live.
-If I did, I would be 400lbs in a year and gain another 20lbs a year until I left this world with an enormous stomach and bloated heart.
+If I did, I would be 400 lbs in a year and gain another 20 lbs a year until I left this world with an enormous stomach and bloated heart.
 Yes, the food is that level of irresistible goodness.

 My room felt giant and had a small balcony and a view of the street.
 It would amaze me during mardi gras.
 The fresh air and view were nice to have as an option for the room.
 The room itself felt caught between two worlds.
 The exposed walls from the original structure were amazing and provided a texture and ambiance that would be impossible to fake or duplicate.
 As your eyes scan the room, however, you see all the modern conveniences mixed in with this old-world charm.
-Whoever the decorator and designers did a wonderful job.
+The decorator and designers did a wonderful job.

 The entire room felt dream-like as it had its own study of perfection.